Dessert, Fruit

 Refrigerate overnight, or for at least 8 hours to allow the graham crackers to soften up and to let the flavors set.
 Enjoy!

-Freezing the mango float can help if you want a firmer cut/consistency to your cake, as well as if you’re saving the cake to be served in a couple hours.
+You definitely can!
+Freezing the mango float can help if you want a firmer/cleaner cut to your cake.
+It’s also great if you’re preparing the cake to be served in a couple hours and you have to account for when it’s not refrigerated (e.g., long drives).

 Classic Mango Float